NexPlayer/NexPlayer_HTML5_Documentation/advanceusage.md

 ### Fullscreen iOS

-If you want to avoid the fullscreen native player in IOS, you should define this using two callbacks on the setup <b>callbackFullscreenIn</b> and <b>callbackFullscreenOut</b>
+If you want to avoid the fullscreen native player in iOS, you should define this using two callbacks on the setup <b>callbackFullscreenIn</b> and <b>callbackFullscreenOut</b>

 ```js
 const callbackwithFullscreenIn = function(){